Important : Follow the steps on the page first before you start with the examples and tips on this page : Change the Ribbon in Excel 2007-2016

 Note: If you disable macros you can't use the files.

 ContextMenus Add-In for Office 2010 : This Com add-in from Microsoft add the idMso name of the ContextMenu on the bottom of every Context menu(Right click menu's).
 This is a very easy way for developers to find the idMso of the menu so they can use it in the RibbonX.
-Note: Only In 2010-2013 you can change the ContextMenu's with RibbonX.
-The add-in also seems to work OK in 2013.
+Note: Only In 2010-2016 you can change the ContextMenu's with RibbonX.
+The add-in also seems to work OK in 2013 and 2016.
 Download Microsoft ContextMenusaddin

 You can see in the RibbonX that I use imageMso="HappyFace"